patarleth/ollama-postgres-rag-test/README.md

 The thought behind a document with this structure is to organize the data for RAG grouped with 'similar' meetings into a individual docs for the vector store.

-Using the postgres ai extension and select the query as ollama_embed
+Using the postgres pgai extension and select the query as ollama_embed

 ```
     cur.execute(f"SELECT ai.ollama_embed('nomic-embed-text', %s);",(query,))